philrz/super/docs/commands/zq.md

 we felt that the design of having a uniform default had worse consequences:
-* If the default format were ZSON, it would be very easy to create pipelines and deploy to production systems that were accidentally using ZSON instead of the much more efficient ZNG format because the `-f zng` had been mistakenly omitted from some command.
+* If the default format were ZSON, it would be very easy to create pipelines and deploy to production systems that were accidentally using ZSON instead of the much more efficient ZNG format because the `-f bsup` had been mistakenly omitted from some command.
 The beauty of Zed is that all of this "just works" but it would otherwise perform poorly.
-* If the default format were ZNG, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f zson`.
+* If the default format were ZNG, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f jsup`.

 In practice, we have found that the output defaults "just do the right thing" almost all of the time.